i4mi/midata.js/README.md

        }

-The following extension assumes that, after successful login, you would then subsequently like to store a measured body weight on MIDATA.
+The following extension assumes that after successful login you would then subsequently like to store a measured body weight onto MIDATA.

-In your target Service (e.g. network service) add the Resource import statement.
+In your target service (e.g. network service) add the Resource import statement.

        import {Midata, Resource} from 'midata';